-The Dodd-Frank Reform and Consumer Protection Act includes a mandate that public companies disclose the ratio of the compensation of their Chief Executive Officer to their median employee.
-Our Chief Executive Officer -median employee pay ratio calculation for 2022 is 167:1.
-We determined the pay ratio by dividing the total 2022 compensation of the Chief Executive Officer as disclosed in the Summary Compensation Table by the total 2022 compensation of the median employee, using the same components of compensation as used in the Summary Compensation Table for the Chief Executive Officer.
+The Dodd-Frank Reform and Consumer Protection Act includes a mandate that public companies disclose the ratio of the compensation of their Chief Executive Officer to their median employee ("CEO Pay Ratio").
+The CEO Pay Ratio for 2023 is 58.6:1.
+We determined the CEO Pay Ratio by dividing the total 2023 compensation of the Chief Executive Officer as disclosed in the Summary Compensation Table by the total 2023 compensation of the median employee, using the same components of compensation as used in the Summary Compensation Table for the Chief Executive Officer.

-There have been no changes to our employee population or compensation arrangements that we believe would result in a significant change in the pay ratio.
-Accordingly, we have computed the ratio by reference to the same employee who we identified as our median employee for the year 2020, who was determined using the compensation of employees who were actively employed on December 31, 2020.
-We then computed the ratio by reference to that employee's total compensation for the year 2022, which was \$65,150.
-The total compensation of the Chief Executive Officer Charles E. Bradley, Jr. in 2022 was \$10,861,201.
+We reviewed the compensation of all employees who were employed on December 31, 2023, and identified the median-compensated employee for the year then ended using 2023 W-2 gross wages.
+We then computed the ratio by reference to that employee's total compensation for the year 2023, which was \$68,282.
+The total compensation of the Chief Executive Officer Charles E. Bradley, Jr. in 2023 was \$4,000,342.